 If you do complex calculations in your application that leads to a lot of UI changes, these can lead to bad performance.
 The rule of thumb is that if your UI changes slower than 16.67 ms, then your UI will appear sluggish.

-Lots of new apps like taxi driver services and ride-sharing marketplaces require synchronous processing.
-Flutter supports the synchronization and seems to have an advantage in this case.
-For instance, Yandex Driver chosen Flutter as the primary SDK for building their app.
+Many new apps like taxi driver services and ride-sharing marketplaces require synchronous processing.
+Flutter is a better match in this case.
+Unlike React Native, Flutter prioritizes the incoming requests, placing them in essential and isolated threads.
+For instance, Uber's partner in Russia, the Yandex Driver team, chose Flutter as the primary SDK for building their app.

 Flutter inherited the React methodology from the start.
 They have been using the same component structure.
 The whole application is constructed as one single widget which is breaking down into many others.
 Components are called widgets and have the same hierarchical principles as at React Native.